 Grass-fed thymus is an excellent source of proteins that help make disease-fighting T cells, support immune health, and enhance natural killer cell activity.

-Grass-fed thyroid is a good source of preformed vitamin A, B12, choline, folate, heme iron and other micronutrients commonly found in thyroid tissue.
+Grass-fed thyroid is a good source of preformed vitamin A, B12, choline, folate (as opposed to the synthetic version called folic acid), heme iron and other micronutrients commonly found in thyroid tissue.

 Grass-fed tracheal cartilage is a rich source of Type 2 collagen, glycosaminoglycans, proteoglycans and chondroitin sulfates.
 The latter two are vital building blocks of cartilage tissue.